granmoe/use-validation/README.md

 The most concise and elegant form validation API known to humankind.

+_Weighing in at a whopping 1 kB gzipped and minified._

 ## Installation

 ### Note that this library requires the new React "hooks" API!